ctl-alt-leist/energy-explorer/README.md

 # CA Energy Storage and Capacity: Exploratory Data Analysis

 This project is a Python-based analysis of California’s energy storage data.
+The accompanying presentation for this work is located in `docs/` as both a PowerPoint and PDF.

 ## Installation and Environment